-- BIOLOGY 171 Introductory Biology: Ecology and Evolution (4 cr.).
-External Transfer Students can also fulfill the introductory biology lecture sequence with successful completion of Biology 191 and Biology 192. - BIOLOGY 172 Introductory Biology: Cellular, Molecular, and Developmental.
+BIOLOGY 171 - Introductory Biology: Ecology and Evolution (4 cr.).
+External Transfer Students can also fulfill the introductory biology lecture sequence with successful completion of Biology 191 and Biology 192.

+BIOLOGY 172 - Introductory Biology: Cellular, Molecular, and Developmental.
 Advisory Prerequisite: Prior or concurrent enrollment in Chem 130.
-(4 cr.)
+(4 cr.) or BIOLOGY 174 - Introduction to Cell and Molecular Biology.
+Biology 174 is equivalent to Biology 172, but Biology 174 involves a different learning format (reading prior to class, minimal lectures, group work and problem solving).
+Students should elect either Biology 172 or Biology 174 NOT both.
 Advisory Prerequisite: Prior or concurrent enrollment in Chem 130.
 (4 cr.).
 External Transfer Students can also fulfill the introductory biology lecture sequence with successful completion of Biology 191 and Biology 192.

-Biology 174 is also an option in place of Biology 172. - BIOLOGY 173 Introductory Biology Laboratory.
+BIOLOGY 173 - Introductory Biology Laboratory.
 Enforced Prerequisite: Biology 163 or 171 or 172 or 174 or 195.
-Advisory Prerequisite: Students should have completed one of the introductory lecture courses (either Biology 171 or (172 or 174)) and be concurrently

-- enrolled in the other course.
+Advisory Prerequisite: Students should have completed one of the introductory lecture courses (either Biology 171 or (172 or 174)) and be concurrently enrolled in the other course.
 AP Credit (BIOLOGY 195) will not fulfill this lab requirement.
+(2 cr.)

-(2 cr.) - CHEM 130 General Chemistry: Macroscopic Investigations and Reaction Principles.
+CHEM 130 - General Chemistry: Macroscopic Investigations and Reaction Principles.
 For students who do not take CHEM 130, successful completion of CHEM 210 will fulfill this requirement.
+(3 cr.)

-(3 cr.) - FYWR or ENGLISH 125 Writing and Academic Inquiry (4 cr.) - MATH 115 Calculus I (4 cr.)
-AP credit for MATH 120 or MATH 120/121 will fulfill this requirement. - ANATOMY 403 Human Anatomy: Structure and Function (5 cr.) - PHYSICS 125 Transfer credit for algebra-based Physics I (mechanical) or PHYSICS 140 General Physics I (4 cr.)
-(C- or better) or PHYSICS 150 Physics for the Life Sciences I (4 cr.)
-(C- or better) - PHYSIOL 201 Introduction to Human Physiology.
+FYWR or ENGLISH 125 - Writing and Academic Inquiry (4 cr.)

+MATH 115 - Calculus I (4 cr.)
+AP credit for MATH 120 or MATH 120/121 will fulfill this requirement.

+ANATOMY 403 - Human Anatomy: Structure and Function (5 cr.)

+PHYSICS 125 - Transfer credit for algebra-based Physics I (mechanical)

+or PHYSICS 140 - General Physics I (4 cr.)
+(C- or better)

+or PHYSICS 150 - Physics for the Life Sciences I (4 cr.)
+(C- or better)

+PHYSIOL 201 - Introduction to Human Physiology.
 Prior completion of Biology 172 or Biology 174 strongly recommended.
-(4 cr.) - PSYCH 111 Introduction to Psychology (4 cr.) or PSYCH 112 Introduction to Psychology as a Natural Science.
 (4 cr.)

+PSYCH 111 - Introduction to Psychology (4 cr.) or PSYCH 112 - Introduction to Psychology as a Natural Science.
+(4 cr.)
 Students should elect either PSYCH 111 or PSYCH 112, NOT both.

-Required Core Kinesiology Prerequisite Courses (9 credit hours)
+Required Core Kinesiology Prerequisite Courses (6 credit hours)

-- MOVESCI 110 Biological and Behavioral Bases of Human Movement (3 cr.) - AES 218/PHYSED 218 Emergency Response (3 cr.) - MOVESCI 219 Scientific Writing (3 cr.)
+MOVESCI 110 - Biological and Behavioral Bases of Human Movement (3 cr.)

+MOVESCI 219 - Scientific Writing (3 cr.)